tpogden/demo-plots-python-make/README.md

 # Demo: Automate your Scientific Plots with Python and Make

-This is a demo project to illustrate the techniques described in my blogpost 'Automate your Scientific Plots with Python and Make'.
+This is a demo project to go with my blogpost 'Automate your Scientific Plots with Python and Make'.

 ## Data Source